trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expenses/Add-expenses-in-bulk.md

 # Manually add receipt details in bulk

-*Note: This process is currently not available from the mobile app and must be completed from the Ieatta website.*
+*Note: This process is currently not available from the mobile app and must be completed from the Expensify website.*

 1. Click the **Expenses** tab.
 2. Click **New Expense** and select **Create Multiple**.